 At St Joseph’s RC Primary School we value the opinions of both parents and pupils and use these to improve our SIR.
 The SIR is reviewed and updated annually and should be read alongside the school’s SEN Policy, the Equalities Information and Objectives, Safeguarding Policy and the Accessibility Plan.
-The SIR is monitored, evaluated and ratified by the Governor for SEN, Mr Leo Addison-Smyth.
+The SIR is monitored, evaluated and ratified by the local governing committee.

 - Miss K. Haggart – Headteacher and SENCO